-Ride-sharing services like Uber and Lyft have been a boon to lots of people.
-Especially for those of us who have tried to hail a cab in the pouring rain during shift change.
-Traditionally, we have tipped our drivers, but Uber has changed the way we do things.
+Ride-sharing services, such as Uber and Lyft, have been a boon — especially for those of us who have tried to hail a cab in the pouring rain during a shift change.
+The tipping culture is still strong, so the question persists among consumers: Should you tip your driver?

-Tipping Policies at Uber and Lyft
+Tipping policies at Uber and Lyft

-It's also awkward to be fumbling around for cash in the back of a car when you're worried about making your flight on time.
+It's also awkward to fumble around for cash in the back of a car when you're worried about making your flight on time.

 But ride-sharing drivers are also using their own vehicles, and the average cab drivers are not.
-This means the driver is solely responsible for things like gas, insurance and maintenance on that vehicle.
+This means ride-sharing drivers are solely responsible for costs like gas, insurance and maintenance on that vehicle.
 Tips would come in handy to help pay for those expenses.

-But now we tip many service professionals: hair dressers, movers, baristas, nail techs and the mail carrier.
+But now we tip many service professionals: hairdressers, movers, baristas, nail techs and the mail carrier.
 The list goes on.
 But none of those people are making minimum wage.
 In some cases, they are making well over minimum wage.

-The Dollars and Cents of Tipping
+The dollars and cents of tipping

 Uber drivers rate riders just as riders can rate drivers.
 And they will know if you tip or not and how much before giving you a rating.
 Lyft drivers rate you before they see if you've tipped.